escomputers/freepbx-docker/README.md

 As a trade-off, those ports are going to be exposed via Docker host `iptables` manually.
 So, `build.sh` will take care of iptables configuration, besides building and running the image.

+### Notes
+- Docker iptables rules will bypass any ufw rule on the system.
+- If host restarts, iptables rules will be deleted.
+- Customize Fail2ban preferences by editing the file `fail2ban/jail.local`.
+Currently it bans 2 consecutive failed SIP registration attempts within 30 seconds for 1 week.

 ## Known issues
 Dashboard loads very slowly, displayed correctly after 90 seconds.